59310-0610-XX CINQAIR 10MG/ML Solution (TEVA RESPIRATORY)

 Eosinophilic phenotype indicated by blood eosinophils ≥ 400 cells/μL within 4 weeks of dosing

-Must be used for add-on maintenance treatment in an individual regularly receiving both medium to high-dose inhaled corticosteroids PLUS another controller medication (e.g., long acting beta-2 agonist, etc.)
+Must be used for add-on maintenance treatment in an individual regularly receiving both medium to high-dose inhaled corticosteroids PLUS another controller medication (e.g., long acting beta agonist, leukotriene modifiers, etc.)

-Two or more exacerbations in the previous year
+two or more exacerbations in the previous year requiring

 Reslizumab is considered medically appropriate for renewal if ALL of the following criteria are met: